FANCaipei/buy-with-eth/portal/src/constants/IntegrationDoc.md

 ### Payment success callback api

 If you configured the "Callback Api" in your project.
-You can receive every successful payment result by this api.
+You can receive every successful payment result from this api.
 We highly recommend you set up the "Callback Api".

 -   Configure on creating or editing project
     > The secret phrase and Callback Api must both configed
-    > The api url must support POST method and accept the two properties: resultJsonStr, checkHexStr in body
+    > The api url must support POST method and accept two properties: resultJsonStr, checkHexStr in body params
 -   Verify the message is from OcelotPay

     > The Callback api request body will be like